LTUC/amman-dotnet-401d2/Curriculum/Class01/Resources/ExceptionHandling.md

  Each try should be accompanied by a
  `catch` .

-If there is no catch, and an exception is thrown, the CLR throws an unhandled error and stops the execution of the program.
+If there is no catch, and an exception is thrown, the CLR throws an unhanded error and stops the execution of the program.
-Generally, it is not reccomended to not have a catch block, although you can have an empty catch block or a catch block without an exception.
+Generally, it is not recommended to not have a catch block, although you can have an empty catch block or a catch block without an exception.

-Here is an example of what a `try` block woukd look like:
+Here is an example of what a `try` block would look like:

 ```csharp
 		string number = "twenty";